 There are three main categories of cloud IT systems:

 1. Public Cloud

-Most organizations use public cloud in their daily operations.
+Most organizations use the public cloud in their daily operations.
 Examples of public cloud services include Microsoft Azure, Amazon Web Services (AWS), and Google Cloud platforms.
 Public cloud services are usually designed as Infrastructure-as-a-Service (IaaS) to allow scalability.

 2. Private Cloud

 Private cloud environments are largely safe from the security issues that affect the public cloud.
-With a private cloud, a company has full access and control of its data centers and security compliance.
+With a private cloud, a company has full access and control of its data centres and security compliance.
 However, this also means massive costs associated with running and maintaining the private cloud environment.

 According to an article by SearchCIO, the costs of running and maintaining a private cloud can easily reach over $1 million, which is way out of the financial capability of many organizations.